NeilCutter/RPS/README.md

-# Jack-n-Poy-Game created using Javascript
+# Online Jack-n-Poy-Game created using Javascript